A Comprehensive Guide to Python Functions Definition and Lambdas

 Types of Arguments in Python

-Due to their versatility, Python functions can accept different types of arguments, providing flexibility in how to call them.
+Due to their versatility, Python as a programming languages allows its functions to accept different types of arguments, providing flexibility in how to call them.

 The main types of arguments are: